Who we are

 Dr Emma Svanberg, Founder & Clinical Psychologist

 Emma is a Clinical Psychologist, writer, speaker and campaigner.
 She supports parents(-to-be) and professionals throughout pregnancy, birth and early parenthood.
-She’s also known as Mumologist and founded The Psychology Collective – a network of psychologists who offer whole-family support.
-She started Make Birth Better with Rebecca in 2018.
+She’s also known as Mumologist and founded The Psychology Co-operative – a network of psychologists who offer whole-family support.
+She started Make Birth Better with Rebecca in 2018 and co-produced the Make Birth Better model along with our early stakeholders.
+Though she will always support our aims to prevent birth trauma for everyone, she left the organisation in 2023.

 Our Core Team